 I carry two bags and a rolling oxygen tank.
 One bag contains supplies that I usually have at prenatal and postpartum visits—a blood pressure cuff, stethoscope, fetal doppler and fetoscope to listen to the baby’s heartbeat, thermometer, a sling and scale to weigh the baby, measuring tape for bellies AND babies, and a pulse oximeter to measure blood oxygen saturation levels at the baby’s hand/foot.
 In my birth kit I have sterile birth instruments, neonatal and adult resuscitation equipment, IV fluids and supplies, suturing kit, medications as needed (antibiotics, anti-hemorrhagics, vitamin K and erythromycin eye ointment) as well as herbal tinctures for support.

 What happens after the birth?

 After your homebirth, we watch over you and your baby while you bond.
 This time is so special and important for many reasons.
-We can assist with breastfeeding, observe and monitor vital signs, await your placenta, and cut the umbilical cord if/when you are ready.
+We can assist with feeding, observe and monitor vital signs, await your placenta, and cut the umbilical cord if/when you are ready.
 We make sure you are comfortable, assess for any lacerations, repair with sutures if needed, and get your family/support team to work preparing you a meal.
 I do a full newborn exam which gets sent to your pediatrician, and you will follow up with them in the first days of life to begin care of your baby.
 I stay with you at least 2 hours following the birth, and when all is well and you are ready to begin your journey as parents, I head out.
 I continue to be on call for you during the postpartum period, following up with a home visit in the first 48 hours, available by phone or visit in the first week for breastfeeding support, and we have full postpartum visits scheduled at 2 and 6 weeks.
 I file your birth certificate too!